-Hurricane Pet Safety and Preparation
+Hurricane Pet Safety

 Hurricane pet safety is often overlooked.
 According to NOAA, about 40% of all hurricanes that hit the US strike Florida.
 With approximately 1,350 miles of coastline, perhaps that isn’t so surprising.
 While hurricanes are not a routine occurrence throughout the year, it’s important to be prepared for these events, along with the power outages and evacuations that often accompany them.
 Keeping your family safe is paramount, and that includes your four-legged family members.
 Too often, animals are left to fend for themselves in the midst of torrential rainfall, flooding, and high winds.